-Applications are considered once a year.
-The deadline for applications is March 2nd, 2015.
+The deadline for applications for the Spring 2016 semester is September 1, 2015.
 All applicants are considered on an individual basis.
 If the above admission requirements are not met, opportunities may be provided for admission with a condition that must be removed before attaining regular graduate status.
 Apply online.

 The University of Kansas endeavors to fulfill its responsibilities to the changing needs of society by selecting applicants who, in the judgment of the admissions committee, demonstrate the academic achievement, maturity, integrity, and motivation necessary for successful advancement.
 In addition, the committee looks for applicants who will contribute academic, nonacademic, and socioeconomic diversity to the class.
 The committee is interested in evidence of capacity for mature and independent scholarship.
 One of the essential functions of a university is to help all individuals realize their potential.
 In an effort to foster this activity the Center for health Informatics subscribes to the following document.